Online Job Interviews: Practice and Preparation

 More and more companies are conducting online job interviews.
 These interviews save employers money because they don’t have to pay for a job fair or for candidates to travel to the office.
 Besides, the technology needed to conduct online interviews has become mainstream, so it is a simple and effective way to interview candidates for employment.

 For job seekers, it's easy to interview right from home.
-It saves on travel time and video interviewing, and if you prepare in advance, can be less stressful than interviewing in-person.
-There are a variety of different types of online job interviews.
+It saves on travel time and can be less stressful than interviewing in person.
+There are different types of online job interviews.
 Familiarizing yourself with them ahead of time may help you think on your feet and achieve a more successful interview performance.

 Webcam Job Interviews

 The most typical online interview is the interview via webcam.
 Rather than having you travel to an office, the interviewer will simply conduct the interview via video.
 Depending on the company, they may send you a webcam and a set of interview questions, or you may be expected to use your camera, which is less of a hardship these days, as many, if not most, laptops come with webcams built in.

 The interviewer will often use popular video conferencing software like Skype or Google Hangouts.
 If you’re not familiar with these technologies, it’s a good idea to practice using them with a friend before conducting the interview.
 It often takes a few tries to get the hang of angling the camera so that your whole face (and not just your left nostril or the top of your head) is in the frame.
 Plus, you’ll want to find a flattering angle and practice “making eye contact” with the interviewer via the camera.

 Newbies tend to stare at the part of the window with their own video image instead of looking into the camera, which can appear odd, not to mention disengaged.

 Some employers use online web-based systems for interviewing.
 For example, Spark Hire provides options for recorded interviews via webcam and in-depth live interviewing with split screen online interviews with candidates.